cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

 ### Granting the OAI Permission to Read Files in S3 Bucket

 When create or update a distribution
-- add an origin access identity (OAI) and <font color=red> automatically update the S3 bucket policy </font> to give the OAI permission to access your bucket.
+- add an origin access identity (OAI) and <font color=OrangeRed> automatically update the S3 bucket policy </font> to give the OAI permission to access your bucket.
-- or <font color=red> manually create or update the bucket policy </font>
+- or <font color=OrangeRed> manually create or update the bucket policy </font>
 - or use object ACLs that control access to individual files in the bucket.

 Whichever method, review the permissions to make sure that:
-* <font color=red> CloudFront OAI can access files </font> in the bucket on behalf of viewers who are requesting them through CloudFront.
+* <font color=OrangeRed> CloudFront OAI can access files </font> in the bucket on behalf of viewers who are requesting them through CloudFront.
-* <font color=red> Viewers can’t use S3 URLs </font> to access your files outside of CloudFront.
+* <font color=OrangeRed> Viewers can’t use S3 URLs </font> to access your files outside of CloudFront.

 Important